hshadman/2d_conformational_landscape_map/code_input_output.md

 **min_y_val** : **_float, optional_**<br>
 &ensp;&ensp;minimum y-axis limit to use for scatter plot.
 Default 0.

+### Output after initialization:<br>

+Returns the percentage of protein/polymer points that are close to at least one GW point.

 ## Methods:

 ### Click to Expand